-The potential impact of Proposed 3SHB 1412 on health inequities is unclear.
-Due to limited research on how reducing LFOs may impact different groups; the intersectionality of overlapping identities; current inequities due to racism in the criminal legal system; and the potential for the use of discretion in applying indigence criteria to vary by court and judge, it is unclear how reducing LFOs for some people may impact equity for people with LFOs.
+The potential impact of HB 1169 on health inequities is unclear.
+As it is unknow who would petition the court to waive their VPA and DNA collection fees and due to limited research on how reducing LFOs may impact different groups; the intersectionality of overlapping identities; and current inequities due to racism in the criminal legal system, it is unclear how reducing LFOs for some people may impact equity for people with LFOs.

 Currently, judges use discretion to impose and sanction LFOs.
-By amending indigency criteria, Proposed 3SHB 1412 would allow judges the discretion to consider a person's financial resources and the potential burden of LFOs, allowing more people to have the court consider their circumstances and ability to pay LFOs.68 However, the imposition of LFOs and the amount of LFOs would remain at the discretion of the court and some key informants raised concerns that the imposition of LFOs may vary by judge or jurisdiction in a way that perpetuates existing inequities (personal communications, November-December 2021).
-For example, available evidence indicates that people of color and people experiencing financial poverty are more likely to experience LFOs.13 A 2020 report from the U.S. Federal Reserve System found that, "[B]lack and Hispanic adults, people with less income, and people with less education were disproportionately more likely to report being affected by incarceration, violent crime victimization, and legal expenses."75
+Chapter 260 Laws of 2022 amended statute to allow judges the discretion to consider a person's financial resources and the potential burden of LFOs, allowing more people to have the court consider their circumstances and ability to pay LFOs.
+11,71 Passage of HB 1169 would eliminate any future imposition of the VPA and DNA collection fee and require courts to waive previously imposed VPAs and DNA collection fees, upon motion of the person with LFOs, which would reduce existing LFOs.
+However, the imposition of other LFOs and the total amount of LFOs would remain at the discretion of the court, and some key informants previously raised concerns that the imposition of LFOs may vary by judge or jurisdiction in a way that perpetuates existing inequities (personal communications, November-December 2021).
+For example, available evidence indicates that people of color and people experiencing financial poverty are more likely to experience LFOs.9 A 2020 report from the U.S. Federal Reserve System found that, "[B]lack and Hispanic adults, people with less income, and people with less education were disproportionately more likely to report being affected by incarceration, violent crime victimization, and legal expenses."
+65

-Specific to Washington State, Seattle Municipal Court data from 2000-2017 suggests that, across all types of cases, people of color were ordered LFOs more frequently than whites.81 Washington State data also indicate that even after controlling for other legal, demographic, and county level characteristics, Hispanic defendants were assessed significantly higher fines and fees than white defendants.51 Lastly, there are significant variations in the assessment of LFOs depending on a number of additional factors.51 Evidence from Washington State indicates that counties with either smaller population sizes, smaller proportions of their budgets devoted to law and justice, or higher rates of drug arrests or violent crime assess significantly higher fees and fines for cases with identical charges and prior criminal histories.51 Overall, the use of discretion in applying indigence criteria may vary by court and judge across the state and it is unclear how reducing LFOs may impact inequities.
+Specific to Washington State, Seattle Municipal Court data from 2000-2017 suggests that, across all types of cases, people of color were ordered LFOs more frequently than whites.
+Washington State data also indicate that even after controlling for other legal, demographic, and county level characteristics, Hispanic defendants were assessed significantly higher fines and fees than white defendants.
+Lastly, there are significant variations in the assessment of LFOs depending on a number of additional factors.
+Evidence from Washington State indicates that counties with either smaller population sizes, smaller proportions of their budgets devoted to law and justice, or higher rates of substance use arrests or violent crime assess significantly higher fees and fines for cases with identical charges and prior criminal histories.
+Overall, the use of discretion in applying indigence criteria may vary by court and judge across the state.
+As it is unknown who would petition the court to have previously imposed VPAs and DNA collection fees waived and is unclear how eliminating VPA and DNA collection fee LFOs, specifically, may impact total LFOs the impact on inequities is unclear.